 I believe that just about anyone could find joy in the Tern HSD.
 It may be easiest to say who it is NOT for:

 - Someone looking to carry more than 1 human, or 140 pounds on the back

-- If you want a speed motor (assistance to 28 mph)
+- If you want a speed motor (new HSD S11 will help with that!)